 - 1. Requires minimal time from clinicians to enroll, educate, provision, and train patients. - 2.
-Gives patients a zero-setup experience where devices work out of the box without any pairing or connectivity setup, and app-less support and engagement via SMS, which has 92% reach among seniors and 98% open rate. - 3.
-Gives clinicians simple patient dashboards, and accurate, streamlined reimbursement.
+Gives patients a zero-setup experience where devices work out of the box without any pairing or connectivity setup, and app-less support and engagement via text message, which has 92% reach among seniors and 98% open rate. - 3.
+Offers an easy to use patient portal that enables patients to view their readings history, and provides confirmation that a clinician has received their data, and is monitoring their progress. - Gives clinicians simple patient dashboards, and accurate, streamlined reimbursement. - 5.
+Provides full-service patient data monitoring and billing support.